swaptacular/swpt_debtors/README.md

-To start the "Debtors Agent" server, along with a Swagger UI client, a PostgerSQL server, a RabbitMQ server, an OAuth 2.0 authorization server, and a HTTP-proxy server, use this command:
+To start the "Debtors Agent" server, along with a Swagger UI client, a PostgerSQL server, a RabbitMQ server, an OAuth 2.0 authorization server, and a HTTP reverse-proxy server, use this command:

     $ docker-compose -f docker-compose-all.yml up --build